 A bench trial is often used in cases where legal or factual issues require careful, technical analysis that a judge is better equipped to handle than a jury.
 Since judges are trained legal professionals, their objectivity and expertise can lead to more precise rulings, especially in disputes involving intricate legal principles or highly specific evidence.

-To better understand the contexts in which bench trials are applied, let’s examine three real-life cases where this trial format was utilized.
+To better understand what is a bench trial in court settings, let’s examine three real-life cases where this trial format was utilized.

 Faretta v.
 California, 422 U.S. 806 (1975)